matthewlehner/matthewlehner.net/source/2015-11-17-npm-basics-for-rubyists.html.markdown

 #### Running Locally Installed Executables

+Unlike the `Gemfile`, `package.json` has more responsibilities than listing dependencies and can include configuration options, as well as customizable scripts.

-Here's where the main difference between the npm and gem/bundler paradigm is really apparent – because dependencies are installed to a relative directory, the executable binaries aren't in your shell's `PATH` variable.
+Because dependencies are installed to a relative directory, the executable binaries aren't in your shell's `PATH` variable.
 In order to run a locally installed binary, you must prefix the command with `npm run`.
 For example, if you wanted to install and run svgo in a local folder, you would do